Couple loses home, business twice to Oregon wildfires

 Despite their loss, Reid and Day want to continue to work in agriculture, even if it means moving elsewhere.

-The couple was always planning to move closer to family on the East Coast but now that the apiary is gone, they are expediting their plans.
+The couple was always planning to move closer to family on the East Coast.
+Now that the apiary is gone, they are expediting their plans.
 They plan to continue beekeeping and selling pickles and preserves in addition to maintaining an orchard on their own property.

 “We know how much it means to us now that it’s been threatened this many times,” Reid said.
 “We’re not losing it now.”